Klor56/LOTJ_Plugins/Lotj_MSP/readme.md

 To get the Lotj_MSP plugin working, you need to download the Lotj_MSP.xml plugin file and the sounds.zip file.
 The sounds.zip file needs to be extracted into your "%directory%\Mushclient\sound" file.
 Install the plugin through file > plugins > install.
 In the game type SOUND ON and CONFIG +SOUND.
 Once the plugin is installed, use the soundhelp command for further information.
+I've included the MSP_LOTJ mushclient world in case others want to add custom triggers to the plugin, but it isn't necessary to get it working.